transistorsoft/flutter_background_fetch/README.md

 ### Executing Custom Tasks

 In addition to the default background-fetch task defined by `BackgroundFetch.configure`, you may also execute your own arbitrary "oneshot" or periodic tasks (iOS requires additional [Setup Instructions](./help/INSTALL-IOS.md)).
-However, all events will be fired into the Callback provivded to **`BackgroundFetch#configure`**:
+However, all events will be fired into the Callback provided to **`BackgroundFetch#configure`**:

 ### ⚠️ iOS:
 - `scheduleTask` on *iOS* seems only to run when the device is plugged into power.